Updated June 12, 2023

 Differences Between Raspberry Pi 3 and Arduino

-Raspberry Pi is a credit-card sized computer with low cost, which plugs into a computer monitor or TV and to operate it, a user can use a standard keyboard and mouse to operate it.
+Raspberry Pi is a low-cost credit-card-sized computer that plugs into a computer monitor or TV; to operate it, a user can use a standard keyboard and mouse to operate it.
 Raspberry Pi is a series of single-board computers.
-This is developed to promote and create awareness of basic computer science in schools across the world.
+This is developed to promote and create awareness of basic computer science in schools worldwide.
 An Arduino is a microcontroller motherboard.
-A microcontroller is a simple computer in that only one program can be run at a time.
+A microcontroller is a simple computer in that only one program can be run simultaneously.
 It is very easy to use.
-Arduino is an open-source and prototype platform that is based on software and hardware.
+Arduino is an open-source and prototype platform based on software and hardware.

 Raspberry Pi 3

-Raspberry was developed by the Raspberry Pi Foundation in the United Kingdom.
-The latest version of the Raspberry Pi computer is the Raspberry Pi 3 Model B, which is a very tiny credit card size computer.
-This can be used efficiently just by connecting a mouse, keyboard, display, power supply, micro SD card, and installing Linux Distribution in it.
-That makes a fully-fledged computer where the user can run all the applications from word processors and spreadsheets to games.
+The Raspberry Pi Foundation in the United Kingdom developed Raspberry.
+The latest version of the Raspberry Pi computer is the Raspberry Pi 3 Model B, a very tiny credit card-size computer.
+This can be used efficiently by connecting a mouse, keyboard, display, power supply, and micro SD card and installing Linux Distribution.
+That makes a fully-fledged computer where users can run all the applications from word processors and spreadsheets to games.

 Raspberry Pi 3 is an online and open-source website creation tool written in PHP language.
 It is the most popular open source Content Management System.
 The Raspberry Pi, 3 Model B, is the first Raspberry Pi model to be open-source from the get-go.
-The Raspberry Pi 3 is a quad-core, and it is much faster and capable than its previous Raspberry Pi models.
+The Raspberry Pi 3 is a quad-core, much faster and more capable than its previous Raspberry Pi models.

 The advantages of Raspberry Pi 3 Model B over its predecessor:

-- The new board in Raspberry Pi 3 Model B is capable of playing 1080p MP4 video at 60 frames per second, which boost the Pi’s media center credentials.
+- The new board in Raspberry Pi 3 Model B can play 1080p MP4 video at 60 frames per second, which boosts the Pi’s media center credentials.

 - The Raspberry Pi 3 comes with built-in Wi-Fi and Bluetooth, which helps to also support the wireless internet out of the box.

 - The Pi 3 board supports remote updates to Pi.
-Also, sharing images of the operating system between multiple computer machines like the booting process can be directly done by using a USB-attached hard drive or pen drive and supporting booting from a network-attached file system.
+Additionally, you can directly share images of the operating system between multiple computer machines, such as the booting process, using a USB-attached hard drive or pen drive and by supporting booting from a network-attached file system.

 Some of the features of Arduino areas listed below:

-- The microcontroller motherboard in Arduino is capable to read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.
+- The microcontroller motherboard in Arduino can read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.